 So, “to jack up prices” means to suddenly increase prices.
 This expression has a negative connotation.
 You’re not happy and you think the price increase is unfair.

-If you’ve ever been in a room with 10 hyperactive children, you might tell your friend “These kids drive me up the wall.”
+If you’ve ever been in a room with 10 hyperactive children, you might tell your friend “These kids are driving me up the wall.”

 It means they’re making you crazy and irritated.
 Imagine that you feel crazy enough to try to drive your car up the wall of a building.
 That’s the emotion this expression conveys.

-This expression comes from the American Far West, when the person sitting next to the driver of a stagecoach needed a shotgun to defend against attackers.
+This expression comes from the old American West, when the person sitting next to the driver of a stagecoach needed a shotgun to defend against attackers.

 Today, we say the person in the passenger seat in a car is riding shotgun.
-So riding shotgun is less violent than you imagine.
+So, riding shotgun is less violent than you might imagine.
 Except if it’s two teenagers fighting over who has the privilege of riding shotgun…

-It’s certainly a good way to have the physique of a potato!
+It’s certainly not good to have the physique of a potato!